top of page

 Small Terrier

-Remember: Please try to safely secure the pet until the owner is found or try to find someone in the city where the pet was found who is able to hold the pet.
-Please do not relocate found pets out of the cities/counties where they were found as it makes it more difficult for their families to find them.
-Our local shelter remains at 99% or greater capacity for dogs.
-For every dog that enters the shelter, another dog who currently lives at the shelter is placed at risk.
+Remember: Try to safely secure the pet until the owner is found or try to find someone in the city where the pet was found who is able to hold the pet.
+Do not relocate found pets out of the cities/counties where they were found as it makes it more difficult for their families to find them.
+Our local shelter remains at 99% or greater capacity for dogs; which increases euthanasia risk.
+For every dog that enters the shelter, another dog who currently lives at the shelter is placed at risk of euthanasia.

 bottom of page